sveeeth/sveeeth/README.md

 - [ ] **signing:** Add signing and the typed data signing thing
 - [ ] **contract events:** Extend the return from the `contract(...)` to support event listeners
   - Something like `contract(...).events.EventName.watch(() => void)` could be interesting
-- [ ] Reexport all the wagmi/core utils and constants
+- [x] Re-export all the wagmi/core utils and constants

 # 📕 Docs